 Northrop Grumman Systems Corp., San Diego, Calif., is being awarded a $43,781,216 modification to a previously awarded cost-plus-incentive-fee, firm-fixed-price contract (N00019-12-C-0059) for the production and delivery of five MQ-8 Firescout vertical take-off and landing tactical unmanned aerial vehicles (VTUAV) and one ground control station in support of the VTUAV endurance upgrade rapid deployment capability effort.
 The Naval Air Systems Command, Patuxent River, Md., is the contracting activity.

-Northrop Grumman Technical Services, Sierra Vista, Ariz., was awarded a $37,275,169 cost-plus-fixed-fee modification of an existing contract to supply logistics and engineering support for the Hunter Unmanned Aircraft System.
-Work will be performed in Sierra Vista and Afghanistan, with an estimated completion date of Jan.
-14, 2014.
-The U.S. Army Contracting Command, Redstone Arsenal, Ala., is the contracting activity.
+Northrop Grumman Technical Services, Sierra Vista, Ariz., was awarded a $20,236,014 modification (P00020) to contract W58RGZ-13-C-0010 for contractor logistic services for the Hunter unmanned aircraft system (UAS).
+Army Contracting Command, Redstone Arsenal, Ala., is the contracting activity.